-An advancement of the co-op model, Learning While Working (LWW) provides an opportunity for students to work continuously for one year “to gain a greater depth of experience and really become part of an organization,” said Francisco Montalvo, assistant director of Global Projects in Purdue's Office of Professional Practice.
+Learning While Working (LWW) provides an opportunity for students to work continuously for one year “to gain a greater depth of experience and really become part of an organization,” said Francisco Montalvo, assistant director of global projects in Purdue's Office of Professional Practice.

-“This combination of perspectives will significantly enhance the quality of engineer produced by Purdue and our industry partners,” Montalvo said.
+“This combination of perspectives will significantly enhance the quality of engineers produced by Purdue and our industry partners,” Montalvo said.

 During the LWW pilot study in 2021, six postings with Cummins were filled with a diverse group of students from the College of Engineering.
-Since then, six new year-long co-op postings have been added with 34 students currently working under this modality.
-In addition, five new companies joined in 2022 — Tesla, Evonik, ZF, AWS and Radian Technologies.
+Since then, six new yearlong co-op postings have been added with 34 students currently working under this modality.
+In addition, five new companies — Tesla, Evonik, ZF, AWS and Radian Technologies — joined in 2022.

 LWW students earn a co-op certificate after fulfilling their 12-month commitment.
 The intent is to develop academic courses for students to take online while participating in a co-op experience to reduce the time to graduation from 5 years to 4.5 or 4 years.
 OPP is building partnerships with co-op employers to hire cohorts of students, and while working, students take a 3-credit course online during each of the academic periods for which the student is registered for co-op.